StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 /// admonition | Advantages of `$(...)`
     type: tip

-- **Improved Readability**: `$(...)` is visually clearer, making scripts easier to read, particularly as commands grow in complexity.
+- **Improved Readability**: `$(...)` is visually clearer, making scripts easier to read, especially as commands become more complex.
-- **Easier Nesting**: Facilitates nesting multiple commands without the syntactic awkwardness associated with backticks.
+- **Easier Nesting**: Makes nested commands easier to write and read than backticks.
 - **Enhanced Safety**: More robust and less prone to errors, especially in complex command substitutions.

 ///